nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 ## How does it work

 The `@nuxtjs/color-mode` adds a `.${color}-mode` class to the `<html>` tag.
-It works with any NuxtJS target, either static or server and universal or client-side rendering.
-It auto detects the system color-mode so that you don't have to manually change the colour.
+It works with any Nuxt target, either static or server and universal or client-side rendering.
+It auto detects the system color-mode so that you don't have to manually change the color.

 It injects a `$colorMode` helper with:

-- `preference`: Actual color-mode selected (can be `'system'`), update it to change the user preferred colour mode
+- `preference`: Actual color-mode selected (can be `'system'`), update it to change the user preferred color mode
 - `value`: Useful to know what color mode has been detected when `$colorMode === 'system'`, you should not update it
 - `unknown`: Useful to know if, during SSR or static generation, we need to render a placeholder